werkudaraevent-eng/Eventregistrationwebsite/SUPABASE_MIGRATE.md

 DROP POLICY IF EXISTS "Public manage agenda_items" ON agenda_items;
 DROP POLICY IF EXISTS "Public delete participants" ON participants;

--- Public read access for all tables (needed for standalone pages) CREATE POLICY "Public read access for events"
+-- Public read access for all tables
+CREATE POLICY "Public read access for events"
     ON events FOR SELECT
     USING (true);